 - 1. Salad Fork

+- 6. Bread Knife/Plate

-- 2 Dinner Fork
+- 2. Dinner Fork

+- 7. Salt/Pepper Shakers

 - 3. Dinner Plate

-- 4. Dinner Knif

-- 5. Soup Spoor

-- Bread Knife/Plate

-- 7. Salt/Pepper Shakers

-- 8. Dessert Fork/Spoon

 - 9. Water Glass

-- 10. Wine Glass
+- on 10.
+Wine Gla

-- Bring food to your mouth, not your mouth to the food. - · Chew with your mouth closed. - Do not talk with your mouth full. - Take small bites so you can carry on a conversation without long delays for chewing or swallowing. - Cut food one piece at a time. - · Always scoop soup away from you. - Do not leave your spoon in the cup.
+- Bring food to your mouth, not your mouth to the food. - Chew with your mouth closed. - Do not talk with your mouth full. - Take small bites so you can carry on a conversation without long delays for chewing or swallowing. - Cut food one piece at a time. - Always scoop soup away from you. - Do not leave your spoon in the cup.
 Use the saucer or plate instead. - Taste before seasoning. - Do not use a toothpick or apply makeup at the table. - If food spills off your plate, pick it up with your silverware and place it on the edge of your plate. - Never spit a piece of food into your napkin.
 Remove the food from your mouth using the same utensil it went in with.
 Place the offending piece of food on the edge of your plate.
 Fish bones or seeds may be removed with your fingers.